 Bouncing Back From COVID-19 Using Education and Workforce Dollars

-In the fifth webinar in the Bouncing Back from COVID-19 Using Education and Workforce Dollars series, SREB presenters share strategies for readying workers to succeed in workplaces that are increasingly technology dependent.
-They also discuss how education and training programs can leverage technology and flexible formats so they can maintain programs when traditional formats are not practical.
+In the fifth webinar in the Bouncing Back from COVID-19 Using Education and Workforce Dollars series, SREB presenters shared strategies for readying workers to succeed in workplaces that are increasingly technology dependent.
+They also discussed how education and training programs can leverage technology and flexible formats so they can maintain programs when traditional formats are not practical.

-SREB spotlights how states can address issues of equity and braid multiple funding sources to support this work, and leaders in states with exemplary initiatives share how they are using these strategies.
-Katelyn Cutshall, director of economic and community development at Alabama Power Company and Bharani Rajakumar at TRASFRVR Inc. discuss the role of virtual reality technology in the JumpstartAL career training program.
-Jessica Vallelungo at the Louisiana Department of Education shares the state’s Virtual Workplace Experience II course and its role in career pathways in the state.
+SREB spotlighted how states can address issues of equity and braid multiple funding sources to support this work, and leaders in states with exemplary initiatives share how they are using these strategies.
+Katelyn Cutshall, director of economic and community development at Alabama Power Company and Bharani Rajakumar at TRASFRVR Inc. discussed the role of virtual reality technology in the JumpstartAL career training program.
+Jessica Vallelungo at the Louisiana Department of Education shared the state’s Virtual Workplace Experience II course and its role in career pathways in the state.

 Kim Anderson, senior policy researcher, SREB